 The interactive examples in our developer site and blogs are powered by Fastly Fiddle.
 To help debug and inspect code when experimenting in Fiddle, we support logging from Fiddle code without any logger prefix:

 log "Hello from Fiddle!";

 However, this log message would be discarded if sent by a normal service, because it lacks any service ID or destination log endpoint name.

 Try it out

-log is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+log is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.

 Click RUN on a sample below to provision a Fastly service, execute the code on Fastly, and see how the function behaves.

 Fastly offers a myriad of different variables that you can log.
 See and test a large collection here.